24V Flasher Circuit can ON-OFF 24V thing like lightbulb again and again and we can use to turn signal or warning flash light also.

 Conclusion:

-While building the circuit be careful and should stay safe!
+Finally, while building this circuit be careful and should stay safe!